Australia–South Africa relations: Trade

 In 2017, two-way trade between both nations was valued at A$3.6 billion.
 Australian exports to South Africa totaled A$2 billion, mainly consisting of aluminum ores, minerals and machinery.
 South African exports to Australia totaled A$1.8 billion and consisting of passenger motor vehicles, other ores & concentrates, machinery and parts, and pig-iron.
 Australia is South Africa's 15th largest export destination.
 South Africa is Australia's 24th largest export destination.

 South African migration to Australia

 In June 2019, Australia was home to approximately 193,860 South African born population living in the country, making it one of the largest South African diaspora community abroad.
 Many primarily White South Africans migrated to Australia from 1994 to date.

 Sporting relations

 Australia played a consistent role in the implementation of the apartheid sports boycott from 1972 to 1991, when there were no official Australian rugby or cricket tours.
 However, there were many unofficial tours of South Africa, such as the rebel cricket tours in 1985–86 and 1986–87.

 Australia and South Africa have a strong sporting rivalry particularly in rugby union and cricket.
-Through the annual Tri Nations rugby union competition, Australia and South Africa compete for the Mandela Challenge Plate.
+Through the annual The Rugby Championship rugby union competition, Australia and South Africa compete for the Mandela Challenge Plate.